csgillespie/efficientR/main.md

  - When printed, the tibble diff reports the class of each variable. `data.frame` objects do not.
  - Character vectors are not coerced into factors when they are incorporated into a `tbl_df`, as can be seen by the `<chr>` heading between the variable name and the second column.
 By contrast, `data.frame()` coerces characters into factors which can cause problems further down the line.
  - When printing a tibble diff to screen, only the first ten rows are displayed.
-The number columns printed depends on the window size.
+The number of columns printed depends on the window size.

 Other differences can be found in the associated help page - `help("tibble")`.